The Miniserver Compact serves as a central control unit for all kinds of automation tasks.

 We recommend running one Tree cable from the panel per room and then branching off to the individual Tree devices in that room.
 This corresponds to a Tree topology.

-Within the enclosure, panel wire is also used for wiring.
+Within the enclosure, panel wire with twisted pairs is used for wiring.

 Devices that communicate with each other have to share a common GND.
 This is necessary if more than one power supply is used. (e.g. in a sub-panel, or if separate power supplies are used for lighting).
 For this all power supply's GND (negative) have to be interconnected.
 This connection is crucial for reliable data transmission.